GMLC-TDC/HELICS/docs/user-guide/advanced_topics/encrypted_communication.md

 to those issues, and you should seek outside help in the form of other resources on the topic and from security experts at your organization.

-Search terms to get started are: "Public Key Infrastructure (PKI)", "TLS fundamentals/basics", "secure private key management"
+Search terms to get started are: "Public Key Infrastructure (PKI)", "TLS fundamentals/basics", "secure private key management".
+Some of the resources out there (as of early 2023, check archive.org if the site goes offline in the future) include:

+- <https://opensource.com/article/19/6/cryptography-basics-openssl-part-1> at the section title "The hidden security pieces in the client program"
+- <https://geekflare.com/tls-101/> provides a decent overview, though website/browser related parts aren't relevant to HELICS
+- <https://www.internetsociety.org/deploy360/tls/basics/> also seems to be a decent source of information

 Courses provided at a local university or online can also be a good source of information on best practices, such as: